Earthquake: why some feel it… and others don’t

 Thus, below a certain threshold, “earthquakes can go unnoticed by people on the move or in noisy environments.”
 A l’inverse, “being at rest, and of course in a quiet room or space, obviously increases the odds; being indoors rather than outdoors, where there are many objects generating rattling noises, increases the likelihood of noticing a small earthquake or distinguishing it from just a passing truck”.

 To note : Beyond the physical feeling of the earthquake, there are also its psychological consequences.
 Friday’s earthquake only injured two people, but many residents expressed their distress in the areas most affected by the material damage.
 A psychological unit was quickly set up in Mauzé-sur-le-Mignon.
-Many studies have shown that about a quarter of people who have experienced an earthquake are at risk of developing post-traumatic stress disorder.
+Many studies have shown that regarding a quarter of people who have experienced an earthquake are at risk of developing post-traumatic stress disorder.

 1687225014